thant-htun/Initial-Configuration-of-a-Cisco-Switch-and-Port-Security-Features/README.md

 	***Switch1(config-if)#switchport port-security maximum 1***\
 	***Switch1(config-if)#switchport port-security mac-address 000C.7988.2251***

-3. Off the three modes in port-security (Protect, Restrict and Shutdown), the shutdown mode is enabled by default when port-security is enabled.
+3. Out of three modes in port-security (Protect, Restrict and Shutdown), the shutdown mode is enabled by default when port-security is enabled.
 If another device attempts to connect to the network via the FastEthernet 0/2 interface, the port will be shut down.
 At last, re-enable the interface by issuing no shutdown command: \
 	***Switch1(config-if)#switchport port-security violation shutdown***\
   	***Switch1(config-if)#no shutdown***